The Danger Of Underestimating A Slip-And-Fall Accident

 In addition to filing a claim against the apartment complex, you may also have grounds for a claim against the property manager.
 For example, if the property manager failed to fix a broken step in a reasonable amount of time, and you were injured as a result, the property manager may be liable for your damages.

 If you were injured due to one of the above-mentioned hazards, you may be entitled to compensation.
-Call Englander Peebles today at (954) 231-1384 to arrange a free consultation with a Fort Lauderdale personal injury lawyer.
+Call Englander Peebles today at 954-928-9909 or fill out our online form to arrange a free consultation.